shridarreddy/Portable_SIEM_Lab-Wazuh/README.md

 ---

-## 🟦 Step 5: Configuring Private DNS with dnsmasq
+## Step 5: Setting up DNS with dnsmasq

 Now that your Ubuntu server has a static IP (e.g., `192.168.56.10`), you can set up a private DNS so all your lab machines can use a friendly domain name like `wazuh.lab` instead of typing the IP.